-Pain is the most common symptom presenting at Queanbeyan Acupuncture and pain may be associated with migraine, headache, hayfever and sinus issues, sciatica, menstruation, digestive issues such as bloating and constipation, joints and arthritis and even sporting injuries such as sprains and strains.
+Pain is the most common symptom presenting at Queanbeyan Acupuncture.
+Pain may be associated with migraine, headache, hayfever and sinus issues.
+Pain may also be experienced during menstruation, with bloating and constipation, arthritis and even with sporting injuries such as sprains and strains.

-Pain can be both acute and chronic (short and long term) and has been treated with acupuncture for thousands of years.
+Pain can be both acute and chronic (short and long term) and may be managed with acupuncture.
 Recent evidence shows that acupuncture releases endorphins (your natural pain inhibitors).

 Want to know more?
 See the Harvard Medical School’s article on ‘relieving pain with acupuncture‘ or read how emergency doctors are using acupuncture to treat pain.